The cold water was like a sudden blow to the face.

 "Who was it this time?"
 Beamer handed him a wad of toilet paper for his nose; it was only then that Sherlock noticed that his mad scrambling at the side of the bath had broken every one of his nails down to the quick and they, too, were bleeding.

 "Nobody, sir," he muttered through the toilet paper.

 "Right.
 Here you were, on your own, half-drowning yourself in the bathtub for entertainment...
 It was Griffin, wasn't it?"

 Sherlock looked at him, not even trusting himself to shake his head.

 "Oh, it's like that, then."
-Beamer sighed, realising that if Sherlock told him who was bullying him, it was probably going to make things worse.
+Beamer sighed.
 "Ever thought of learning boxing, Holmes?
 Martial arts?"

 "No, sir."
-Sherlock, who weighed about as much as a kitten and with similar physical strength, had certainly never considered this in his life.
+Sherlock, who weighed about as much as a kitten and had similar physical strength, had certainly never considered this in his life.